-Lesson Topic: Edible and Medicinal Uses of Plants
+Lesson Topic: Edible and Medicinal Uses of Plants Grade Level: 5th Length of Lesson: 30 minutes

 - The nutritional and culinary value of wild plants relating to American Indians. - The practical and spiritual values of important medicinal plants. - Wild plants are the source of many present day pharmaceuticals.